Access and transportWe're part of the Intag zone of northern Ecuador -

 Travelling by private car to San Antonio, in Cuellaje.

 This is a 4 hour journey from Quito.
 Take the Panamericana to Otavalo.
 Once you reach the roundabout on the main highway (panamericana) at Otavalo, continue northwards on the panamericana to the first exit westwards (left turn), at a petrol station and a sign advertising Lafarge cement.
 After about 1km take the right turn at the traffic lights to the village of Quiroga.
-At Quiroga, turn left (westwards), on the road to Cuicocha lake.
-After about 5km the road forks - instead of entering the Cuicocha lake area (the right fork), take the right fork along the asphalted road that leads to Intag, passing through settlements such as La Delicia, Santa Rosa, and Apuela.
+At Quiroga's main square, turn left (westwards), on the road to Cuicocha lake.
+After about 5km the road forks - instead of entering the Cuicocha lake area (the right fork), take the left fork along the asphalted road that leads to Intag, passing through settlements such as La Delicia, Santa Rosa, and Apuela.
 You might choose to break the journey in Apuela, where there is Intag coffee and pastries.
-After Apuela, continue over a bridge about 1km outside of Apuela (I suggest you ignore the sign here to Cuellaje, as the signposted route is steep and bumpy) and then about 3km after Apuela, turn right after the second bridge, where a big signpost says Peñaherrera and Cuellaje.
-This is an unavoidably steep road, so you'll need low gears, and also at this point you leave the ashphalted road.
+After Apuela, continue over a bridge about 1km outside of Apuela (I suggest you ignore the sign here to Cuellaje, as the signposted route is steep and bumpy) and then about 3km after Apuela, turn right after a second bridge, where a big signpost says Peñaherrera and Cuellaje.
+This is an unavoidably steep road, so you'll need low gears, and also at this point you leave the ashphalted road for earth and cobblestones.
 After about 10km you'll reach the small town of Peñaherrera - just carry on, heading north.
 After a further 15km, you reach Cuellaje small town.
 This is the place to call us (3017543) so we know you are nearby.
 Continue up the valley (northwards) towards Rosario for another 10km .
 After 10km, there's a junction with a sign saying San Antonio 3 km - take this left turning and keep straight on to the end of the road, where there is parking space.
 You'll cross 2 cement bridges on this final stretch, and we'll meet you about 200 metres after the second bridge.
 We much recommend that you call us before travelling (06 3017543), so that we can be there to meet you with a horse to carry your bags for the 15minute walk to the farmhouse.
 Locals know me as " el gringo Eduardo".